Skip to content

 The Lightweight Directory Access Protocol (LDAP) is an application protocol of the TCP/IP protocol suite and uses port 389.
 It allows the sharing of directory information.
 A directory is a database which is optimized for read operations, i.e. powerful search and browsing capabilities.

-The structure of the Address Book and its use is similar to a phone book; a user name leads to an e-mail address.
+The structure of the Address Book and its use is similar to a phone book; a username leads to an e-mail address.

 Server-side Configuration